mohsin-ashraf/personal-msds/todayIlearned.md

 Caution: This timeline is tailored for **@mohsin-ashraf** and might not be suitable for everyone.

+## Day 08 | April 08 2020 | Wednesday
+Today I continues with neural networks from backpropogation to onword.
+- Summing the error over all the output units for the total error of the network.
+- Gradient Checking.
+- Finally Wrapped my head arround back-propogation

 ## Day 07 | April 07 2020 | Tuesday
 Today I continued with the neural netowrks
 - Some Important links.